Burger King's new ad intentionally sets off Google Home

 So he resorts to: "OK Google, what is the Whopper burger?"

-Anyone possessed of a Google Home device will immediately leap for joy.
+Anyone possessed of a Google Home device (or, indeed, a Google Pixel or other Android phone or tablet) will immediately leap for joy.
 Or, at least, leap.
 For their device could come to life and offer the Wikipedia description of a Whopper.
 That should make you want to rush out and get one, surely.

 Google confirmed to me it had no involvement in the making of this oeuvre.
 This isn't surprising after a few Google Home owners got upset when the company started serving "Beauty and the Beast" ads from its little gadget.